4 Collaborating with the Institutional Review Board (IRB)Kathleen Murphy (Northwestern University, ret.)

 Figlio, David N., K. Karbownik, and K. G. Salvanes.
 2016.
 “Education Research and Administrative Data.”
 In Handbook of the Economics of Education, 5:75–138.
 Chapter 2.
 Elsevier. https://doi.org/10.1016/B978-0-444-63459-7.00002-6.

 National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 1979.
 “The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research.”
-Bethesda, Maryland: Department of Health, Education,; Welfare. https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html.
+Bethesda, Maryland: Department of Health, Education, and Welfare. https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/read-the-belmont-report/index.html.

 Office for Human Research Protections.
 2016a.
 “Federal Policy for the Protection of Human Subjects (’Common Rule’).”
 HHS.gov. https://www.hhs.gov/ohrp/regulations-and-policy/regulations/common-rule/index.html.